a2/Gulliver/README.md

 Implementation details live here, such as:

 * An extension for Zachary Waldowski's brilliant [Lustre](https://github.com/zwaldowski/Lustre) framework that allows easier creation of `ResultType` values with `CFErrorRef` errors.
-* Block-based external change registration (and dereigstration) for `ABAddressBookRef`s.
+* A `ABExternalChangeCallback` that can be used for block-based external change registration (and dereigstration) for `ABAddressBookRef`s.
 The `ABAddressBookRegisterExternalChangeCallback` function requires a function pointer to call when an external change happens.
-Swift imports this required type as useless `CFunctionPointer`; for this reason, a non-lethal amount of Objective-C is used here.
+Swift imports this required type as a useless `CFunctionPointer`; for this reason, a non-lethal amount of Objective-C is used here.

 ### Multi Value Types

 * AlternateBirthday
-* Date
-* Email
+* MultiDate
-* InstantMessage
+* MultiString
-* PhoneNumber
+* InstantMessageAddress
 * PostalAddress
-* RelatedName
 * SocialProfile
-* URL

 These "multi value types" are structs that represent the values in an `ABMultiValueRef`.
-As you may have guessed, `Date` is a wrapper around `NSDate`, and `Email`, `RelatedName`, and `URL` are wrappers around `String`.
+As you may have guessed, `MultiDate` is a wrapper around `NSDate`, and `MultiString` for `String`.
 These exist for easy conversion between appropriate `CFTypeRef` values for addition to multi value objects and also for improved type safety.

 ### Protocols